Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • Elongated, thin facial features.

-• Increased mobility of the joints.
+• Increased motor capabilities of joints.

 • Some problems related to vision.